GOlssn/GameOfLife/README.md

 General info
 ------------
-The Game of Life, also known simply as Life, is a cellular automaton devised by the British mathematician John Horton Conway in 1970.
+"The Game of Life, also known simply as Life, is a cellular automaton devised by the British mathematician John Horton Conway in 1970.
 The "game" is a zero-player game, meaning that its evolution is determined by its initial state, requiring no further input.
-One interacts with the Game of Life by creating an initial configuration and observing how it evolves.
+One interacts with the Game of Life by creating an initial configuration and observing how it evolves."

 Conway's rules are: